FusionAuth/fusionauth-load-tests/README.md

 The setup script will configure two common tests for you, [User-Registrations](src/main/resources/User-Registrations.json) and [User-Logins](src/main/resources/User-Logins.json).
 If you want to run other tests, you'll need to modify them with your authentication data.

 Check the test JSON files in [src/main/resources](src/main/resources).
-Update each JSON file you want to use with your URL, api key, and tenant ID value as needed.
+Update each JSON file you want to use with your URL, api key, and tenant Id value as needed.

 You may also wish to adjust the load test run by modifying the `loopCount` and `workerCount` values.